-The concept of Astralis first came to me during the bull market of 2017, roughly around that time,
+The concept of Astralis first came to me during the bull market of 2017,

 China had announced they were banning ICO’s and the market had dropped considerably.
 For those who were involved in cryptocurrencies at the time, ICO’s always seemed like a bubble but following the price drop, Bitcoin recovered very swiftly and the ICO boom continued that year.